Central St Giles takes control with Keraflo’s Tanktronic System

-Retrofitting Keraflo’s Tanktronic has not only resolved the flooding issue, it is also enabling M & E services provider ABM Technical Solutions to maximise the system’s operational effectiveness while furthering the sustainability goals of property owner Legal & General Investment Management.
+Retrofitting Keraflo’s Tanktronic has not only resolved the flooding issue, it is also enabling the M & E services provider to maximise the system’s operational effectiveness while furthering the sustainability goals of property owner Legal & General Investment Management.

 Tanktronic comprises a simple-to-set-up Control Unit, which can control and monitor water and temperature levels in up to four individual tanks, a connection box and a sensor assembly that is suspended at full depth inside the storage tank.